technicated/ts-enums/README.md

 const Color = makeEnum<Color>()
 ```

-The `makeEnum` is generic, and you **must** pass the type alias definition as its first parameter so TypeScript can be able to offer autocompletion for you on `const Color` members.
+The `makeEnum` function is generic, and you **must** pass the type alias definition as its type parameter so TypeScript can be able to offer autocompletion for you on `const Color` members.

-This is all it takes to create a simple enum!
-You can now create instances of it by using the case names as constructors:
+And this is all it takes to create a simple enum!
+You can now instantiate it by using the case names as constructors:

 ```typescript
 const r = Color.red() // .red is autocompleted, and r is of type `Color`